UW-RoboSoccer/RoboSoccer_F767ZI_Firmware/README.md

 # RoboSoccer F767ZI Firmware

-Firmware for the University of Waterloo RoboSoccer humanoid robot, built on the **STM32F767ZI Nucleo** platform.
+Firmware for the University of Waterloo RoboSoccer humanoid robot.
-This firmware provides real-time control of sensors and actuators, and serves as the embedded foundation for the RoboCup 2026 competition.
+This firmware provides real-time control of sensors and actuators, and serves as the embedded foundation for the RoboCup competition.

 ---